lpupp/Aside/PPwL_activation/README.md

 <img src="assets/NN_equiv1.png" width="400px">

-We could allow the network to learn its optimal architecture by tuning the shape of the activation functions.
+The network could learn its optimal architecture by tuning the shape of its activation functions.
 Those nodes with activation functions that are approximately linear at the end of the training can be dropped.